 Juvenile court jurisdiction terminates when the ward reaches the age of 21.

-In cases where the minor committed a 707(b) offense and was committed to CYA, jurisdiction can last until the minor is 25 years old.11
+In cases where the minor committed a 707(b) offense and was committed to a youth detention facility, jurisdiction can last until the minor is 25 years old or older.11

 3. What is the juvenile court process?